PICU. Do you know what these four letters stand for?

 You don't see your other children sometimes for days.
 You’d do anything for an uneventful, 'normal', boring day like the ones you used to take advantage of.
 You daydream about cleaning house, doing laundry, and fixing dinner for your family like you once dreamed of being at the beach.

 The world keeps moving on, all around you, and you actually don’t even care.
 Your main concern is now survival, for your child, the rest of your family…and for yourself.
 Fear, worry, loneliness, and isolation are all the norm.
 Quite honestly, it is a parent’s worst nightmare come true.
+It is like being stranded on an island.

 There is light in the darkness.
 God is still good.
 People are giving and generous.
 In this exasperatingly unfathomable place, you find that hope is your lifeline, compassion for one another is ingrained in you like never before, and small acts of kindness make your heart smile and refresh your weary soul.